 by Don Wallace, HONOLULU Magazine

-Bamboo Ridge Press was founded in 1978 to publish literature by, for, and about Hawai‘i’s people.
+Bamboo Ridge Press was founded in 1978 to foster the creation and appreciation of literature and arts by, for, and about Hawai‘i’s people.
 It publishes two volumes a year: a literary journal of poetry and fiction featuring work by both emerging and established writers, and a book by a single author or an anthology focused on a special theme.
 Bamboo Ridge Press is an independent non-profit, tax-exempt corporation supported thru book sales, subscriptions, private donations, and grants.